 Quote-Jenelle Hamblin-Manitoba Pork:

-The main concern with Senac Valley virus is how it mimics foreign animal disease.
+The main concern with Seneca Valley virus is how it mimics foreign animal disease.

 The clinical signs of Seneca Valley virus are the same and indistinguishable from foreign animal diseases such as Foot and Mouth disease and swine vesicular disease.